whelan-low/tp/docs/DeveloperGuide.md

 Step 4.
 Based on the prefixes, `DeleteClassCommandParser` creates an `DeleteClassCommand` object.
 Each command contains all the required prefixes and values to used to create the command object.

 Step 5. `LogicManager` calls `DeleteClassCommand#execute()`, passing `Model` as an argument.
-This method deletes the tutorial class from the module in the TAHelper system.
+This method retrieves the class to delete from the system.
-Throughout the process, error handling (e.g checking for duplicate module code or tutorial, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.
+Throughout the process, error handling (e.g making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.

 Step 6.
 Finally, a `CommandResult` is created and the class is deleted from the module in the TAHelper system.